 There's not a better place to be at sunset than on the water with a cool beverage and an expertly prepared meal in front of you.
 The Sanibel Princess offers not only sunset dinner cruises but also brunch outings on both Saturday and Sunday.
-Board the boat at the Sanibel Harbour Marriott Resort and Spa, just before the Sanibel Causeway, and enjoy a two hour cruise in the waters of the scenic San Carlos Bay.
-For $65 you'll enjoy two hours of cruising and an extensive buffet that includes cheeses, fresh greens, lots of sides, savory entrees and decadent desserts.
+Board the boat at the Sanibel Harbour Marriott Resort and Spa, just before the Sanibel Causeway, and enjoy a two-hour cruise through the waters of the scenic San Carlos Bay.
+For $90 you'll enjoy two hours of cruising and an extensive buffet that includes cheeses, fresh greens, lots of sides, savory entrees and decadent desserts.
 Sunset dining is available Tuesday, Thursday and Friday, but it never hurts to call ahead for any seasonal changes in schedule and pricing.